jersilb1400/pco-arrivals-billboard/README.md

 - Pull the latest changes from GitHub before making updates.
 - Use feature branches and submit pull requests for contributions.
 - Keep sensitive data out of commits.

 ---

-## Troubleshooting
-- **Authentication Issues:** Ensure your PCO API credentials and redirect URIs are correct.
-- **MongoDB Errors:** Check that MongoDB is running and accessible at the URI specified, or that your Atlas URI is correct and includes the database name.
-- **Port Conflicts:** Change `PORT` in your `.env` if 3001 is in use.
-- **Frontend/Backend Not Syncing:** Make sure both are running and environment variables are set correctly.
-- **Cloud Cookie Issues:** If deploying on Render or another cloud provider, ensure you have `app.set('trust proxy', 1);` before your session middleware in Express.

----